diagnosis

 Many symptoms of mental illness are similar to those of infection, poisoning, nutritional deficiencies, traumatic experiences, metabolic disorders, hormonal dysfunction and prescribed and recreational psycho-active drugs so misdiagnosis is not uncommon.

-People with sensory or other impairments especially the deaf and blind are vulnerable to a misdiagnosis of mental illness.
-When my after hours crisis team went on strike our director stood in and on her first night certified and committed a man who was deaf and dumb as schizophrenic.
-This was quickly spotted and he was released the next day.
 Not so fortunate was a lady who spent 20 years confined as a catatonic schizophrenic in a mental hospital.
 The longer she stayed the more she fitted in, confirmed the diagnosis and became a part of the scenery.
-She was discharged before I started there after a visitor started a conversation with her in her native tongue - the only language she knew.
-She came from a culture where it would not be easy for her to look at strangers.
-These kind of errors would probably not be made by beginners.
+She was discharged after a visitor started a conversation with her in her native tongue - the only language she knew.
+She came from a culture where it would not have been easy for her to look strangers in the eye.

 dis-empowering